Our office includes staff in the Blake A building, the Chaplain’s Office, and the Wellness Center.

 For an appointment call (434) 223-6411.

-Substance education is provided to increase the level of student knowledge of: trends associated with drug and alcohol use, abuse, and dependency; risk factors, decision making, and harm reduction.
+Substance education is provided to increase the level of student knowledge concerning trends associated with drug and alcohol use, abuse, and dependency; risk factors, decision making, and harm reduction.
 By providing a variety of educational opportunities for students and student groups, it is possible for students to make healthier, informed decisions, and set this example for others to follow.

-In addition to providing educational programming, the College is interested in providing support to any students who may be challenged by substance use.
-Anyone who is aware of a student who may be having issues should notify Dean White immediately.
+In addition to providing educational programs, the College is interested in providing support to any students who may be challenged by substance use.
+Anyone who may be facing challenges in this regard is encouraged to contact the Wellness Center for consultation.
 All information shared is confidential to the full extent allowed by law.

 Referrals off-campus include: